Pips Answer for Monday, November 24, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-11-24
+NYT Pips easy answer for 2025-11-24

-Answer for 2025-11-24
+Complete answer for 2025-11-24 (Easy)

 To solve the November 24th puzzles, I first identified the most restrictive sum and equality regions to place the high-value dominoes like the double-six and double-five.